Ghost Towns In Iowa

 Rockville, Iowa

 Rockville is an abandoned city in Delaware County, Iowa, in the United States.
-This is one of the oldest towns in Delaware County and used to be a booming trade center.
-This town is located 3 miles northwest of Worthington and 1.5 miles west of today’s Iowa Highway 136, bordering Dubuque County inside North Fork Township.
+It is one of the oldest towns in Delaware County and used to be a booming trade center.
+Rockville is located 3 miles northwest of Worthington and 1.5 miles west of today’s Iowa Highway 136, bordering Dubuque County inside North Fork Township.
 Rockville’s coordinates are 42°25′7″N 91°8′32″W.

-Some say Rockville was founded on June 15, 1846, by Oliver A. Olmstead, but historical records reveal the formal establishment was in 1845.
+Some say Oliver A. Olmstead founded Rockville on June 15, 1846, but historical records reveal the formal establishment was in 1845.
 Before being officially established as a town, the first settlers came in 1837 and 1839.

-Around 1842, Oliver A. Olmstead installed a sawmill on the Maquoketa River.
-In 1843 the second blacksmith shop in the county was built, as well as a schoolhouse.
+Oliver A. Olmstead installed a sawmill on the Maquoketa River around 1842.
+In 1843, the second blacksmith shop and schoolhouse in the county were built.
 In 1846, Rockville’s post office and the first hotel were built.

-After all the town construction during the initial establishment, Rockville gained importance and population.
+Rockville gained importance and population after all the town construction during the initial establishment.
 Aside from the town improvements and opportunities, its growth was also attributed to its location; Rockville was westward on the main road from Dubuque, was one of the Western Stage Company stations, and frequently hosted balls and social parties.

 Then, in 1857, the Dubuque & Pacific Railroad was completed and bypassed Rockville on the way to Worthington, only three miles away.
 As larger towns were established, transportation routes changed, and fewer visitors returned to Rockville, the once-bustling city started its decline.